 Crnk is small, modular and lightweight.
-It integrates well with many popular frameworks and APIs:
+It integrates well with many popular frameworks and APIs and scale to anything from micro-services to serverless systems:

-- CDI: resolve repositories and extensions with CDI. - Spring: run Crnk with Spring, including support for Spring Boot, ORM, Security and Sleuth. - Reactor: for support of reactive programming. - Servlet API: run Crnk as servlet. - JAXRS: run Crnk as feature. - JPA: expose entities as JSON:API resources. - bean validation: properly marshal validation and constraints exceptions.
+- CDI: resolve repositories and extensions with CDI. - Spring: run Crnk with Spring, including support for Spring Boot, ORM, Security and Sleuth. - Reactor: for support of reactive programming. - Servlet API: run Crnk as servlet. - JAXRS: run Crnk as feature. - JPA: expose entities as JSON:API resources. - JSR-303 bean validation: properly marshal validation and constraints exceptions. - OpenTracing: trace all your calls.